Cold as You

 Uncle Jerry identifies this as metaphor: 'his resistance to their relationship is like a wall and that it is painted with shades of gray.'
 The walls represent the partner's emotional barriers.

-The wall metaphor concretizes the partner's emotional unavailability, and the gray paint adds a register of joylessness and neutrality to his defensive posture.
+The wall metaphor concretizes the partner's emotional unavailability, and the grey paint adds a register of joylessness and neutrality to his defensive posture.

 “And when you take, you take the very best of me”